shsagir/play-area-sync/docs/_WIP/object-storage.md

 ## Big files

-TB filesize (denke Max-Groesse wird im unteren GB Berreich liegen)
+The Object Storage is laid out to handle lot's of small to medium sized files, not very large files.
+Please see our [specs](https://fortrabbit.com/specs) table for current limitations.

+## No directory listings

+It is currently not possible to activate directory listings.
+Place an `index.html` file with a custom lisiting.

+## No versioning

+Version history on file basis is currently not supported.

 ## Advanced S3 Bucket API

-Currently only standard S3 operations (protocol version 4) are supported.
+Currently only standard CRUD S3 operations (protocol version 4) are supported.
+Advanced policies, like IAM access right changes and most operations on bucket level are not allowed.

 ## Custom domains

-Currently, the Object Storage can only be accessed by HTTP via the standard app-name related URL.
+The Object Storage can only be accessed by HTTP via the standard app-name related URL.
 You can not route any custom domains.
 Neither you can use your own TLS (SSL) termination here.

 ## Alternatives